2019 Annual Meeting Election Results >> Click Here

 Farm Credit of the Virginias, a customer-owned financial cooperative with 100-year legacy of support for rural communities and agriculture, announced in early April they are paying over $15 million in cash to their customer-owners in the form of a patronage dividend.

 As a cooperative, Farm Credit distributes a portion of its profits to their customers.
-Due to excellent earnings for 2015, the Board of Directors declared that in addition to the regular patronage dividend, which typically represents 12 percent of the amount of interest paid on loans in a given year, a second “special” patronage dividend would also be paid totaling another $4.5 million bringing the total patronage dividend to more than $15 million.
-The regular patronage dividend was paid in cash in early April and the “special” patronage dividend will be paid in June.
+Due to excellent earnings for 2016, the Board of Directors declared that in addition to the regular patronage dividend, which typically represents 12 percent of the amount of interest paid on loans in a given year, a second “special” patronage dividend would also be paid totaling another $3.9 million bringing the total patronage dividend to more than $15 million.
+The regular patronage dividend was paid in cash in early April and the “special” patronage dividend was paid earlier this month.

 The Leader includes customer-owner feature stories, financial reports, local ag news and more.